philsmirnoff/MovieReviewer/README.md

-# MovieReviewer
+# AnonymousMovieReviewer
 ## Full-Stack Movie Review Application
-### A full-stack application that enables users to browse movies, view details, and submit reviews.
+### A full-stack application that enables users to browse movies, view details, and anonymously submit reviews.
 Built using Java Spring Boot for the backend and React.js for the frontend.

 ## Key Features
 ### Backend (Java Spring Boot):